FabricioBattaglia/Moment-of-Muscle/README.md

 task with people who need things done.
 Moment of Muscle (MOM) offers a way other than depending on the already established big players in the market, giving a chance to regular people to earn their money for a fair price, without interference.

-Quick access to people who are able to assist with certain situations within a certain range, at a cheaper price.
+MOM provides quick access to people who are able to assist with certain situations within a certain range, at a cheaper price.

 ## Team Members